Do I need planning permission?

 Solar panels can be a smart addition to your home.
 However, whether you need planning permission depends on several factors.
 In many cases, solar panels are considered permitted development.
 This means they don't require planning permission if they adhere to certain conditions.

-These conditions include not protruding more than 200mm beyond the plane of the roof and ensuring the installation respects the appearance of the building and its surroundings.
-However, if your home is a listed building or located in a conservation area or national park, you'll need to obtain planning permission.
+These conditions include not protruding more than 200mm beyond the plane of the roof and ensuring that the installation respects the appearance of the building and its surroundings.

 Can I build a new structure in my garden without planning permission?

 Adding a new structure to your garden can transform your outdoor space.
-But before you start, it's essential to understand the permitted development rules.
-Structures like sheds, greenhouses, and summer houses often fall under permitted development, meaning they don't require planning permission.
+But before you start, you must understand the permitted development rules.

-However, this is subject to limits and conditions.
 For example, the structure should not cover more than half the area of land around the original house.
 If your plan includes raised platforms, verandas, or balconies, or if the structure is closer to a public highway, you may need to apply for planning permission.

 How long is planning permission valid in the UK?

-Once granted, planning permission in the UK is typically valid for three years.
+Once granted, planning permission in the UK is valid for three years.
 This means you must start your building project within this timeframe.
 If you don't commence the work within three years, the permission expires, and you'll need to reapply.

 It's important to note that 'starting the work' doesn't just mean breaking ground; it involves beginning the work outlined in your planning permission application.
 Always check your permission's specific conditions, as there can be variations.